philanc/ple/README.md

 # PLE - a  Pure Lua Editor

-A small text editor for the Unix console or standard terminal emulators.
+A small, self-contained text editor for the Unix console or standard terminal emulators.

 ### Objective